 The Kore 93 provides plenty of pop off of jumps and super soft landings by blending its wood core and camber underfoot with soft-rockered tips and tails.
 It is also incredibly lightweight, which makes it easy to throw around and around and around…

 One of our testers putting the Kore 93 through some medium-sized bumps.
 The Kore responded well.

 The 189cm length that we tested is not the ideal length for a bump ski.
 Even so, our testers found them to be a good ski on most bump runs — some key aspects of its design play into making it a good bump ski.
 The tip and tail rocker make for a more forgiving and less catchy experience when navigating the troughs.
 The quickness of the ski, stemming from its low swing weight, reminded our testers of shorter skis and the narrow(ish) width underfoot allows for quick pivoting.

 If you like to open it up and double or air bumps, the length we tested is fantastic.
 But if you like to zipper-line under the chair, a shorter version would suit you better.
 We recommend going at least one size down if you ski bumps more often than not.

 In almost every snow condition we could find, the Kore 93 was an incredibly fun pair of skis!

-This ski retails for $650, which puts it just below the average for the skis tested in this category.
+This ski retails for just below the average for the skis tested in this category.
 The combination of such high scores in each of our testing categories and its relatively reasonable price point leads us to call this your best value for a men's all-mountain ski.
 It earns our Best Buy award.

 The Kore 93 is able to handle almost any snow condition with ease.
 Here, it eats up all the terrain and snow Kirkwood has to offer.